awlondon/SWED-AI-RQIE-O-HI-E-H/MSS_AI_Intelligence_1995-2025__ANKAA.md

 - China's military–civil fusion strategy integrates universities and private firms with defense and intelligence work, fostering partnerships with companies such as Hikvision, Alibaba, and Baidu.[4]

 ## AI‑Enabled Surveillance and Cyber Operations
-- Despite advances in cameras, AI, and big‑data analytics, political surveillance in China still relies on manpower from the MSS and the Ministry of Public Security; technology augments but does not replace human monitoring.[5]
+ - Despite advances in cameras, AI, and big‑data analytics, political surveillance in China still relies on manpower from the MSS and the Ministry of Public Security; technology augments but does not replace human monitoring.[5] (see [China Human Monitoring Report](research/china_human_monitoring_report.md))
 - The MSS leverages AI tools for cyber operations and intelligence collection, mirroring efforts by other nations seeking strategic advantage.

 ## PLA Adoption of Generative AI